mliermann/birthdaybot/birthdaybot/README.md

 uses `WARNING` as a default.

 ## Functionality
-The program exposes API endpoints as follows:
+The program exposes API endpoints (on the standard Flask port 8080) as follows:
 * `PUT /hello/<username>`: accepts a request with body `{ "dateOfBirth": "YYYY-MM-DD" }`.
 Inserts or updates this data in the database.
 Request body can be supplied either as a JSON document, as form data, or as query parameters appended to the URL - the endpoint can process all three.
 Dates in the future are rejected with an appropriate message and a